ayshu-ash/Sleep-Pattern-Analysis/README.md

       * **5 - Critical Fatigue** (Extreme exhaustion, difficulty performing tasks effectively)

-   - **Statistical Validation (Correlation Analysis):** Executed a Pearson Correlation (r = -0.19) in Excel.
+   - **Statistical Validation (Correlation Analysis):** Executed a Pearson Correlation in excel, resulting in r = -0.19.
 This mathematically confirmed a weak relationship between sleep hours and fatigue, identifying that "Quantity" alone was not the primary driver of tiredness.
    - **Integrity Check:** Resolved data type inconsistencies (Text vs. Number) to ensure all KPI cards reflected accurate mathematical means.
    - **Pivot Table Architecture:** Developed a robust backend using Pivot Tables to allow for multi-dimensional filtering via Slicers.
    - **Visualization Strategy:**